 In the novel Never Let Me Go by Kazuo Ishiguro the character Miss Lucy over time is overwhelmed with her desire to be honest with her students about their true purpose in life and thus reveals to them information that they were never intended to have known at such a young age.
 Miss Lucy’s emotions appear subtly over the novel and do not fully manifest until the children’s later years at Hailsham.
-But in those years before she finally snapped Miss Lucy gave occasional hints to the students, eluding to the fact that the normal seeming activities they were partaking in, where seen in her eyes as something much darker.
-Miss Lucy’s minor slips around the students where all leading up to the day that she finally revealed to them that their whole purpose in life was to foster vital organs so they could be harvested.
+But in those years before she finally snapped Miss Lucy gave occasional hints to the students, alluding to the fact that the normal seeming activities they were partaking in, were seen in her eyes as something much darker.
+Miss Lucy’s minor slips around the students were all leading up to the day that she finally revealed to them that their whole purpose in life was to foster vital organs so they could be harvested.
 It was Miss Lucy’s desire to come clean with her students that slowly eats away at her tough mental fortitude and ultimately results in her revealing to them the sad nature of their existence.

-Miss Lucy’s emotions do not just appear abruplty, but instead subtly slip out in front of her pupils’ over time.
-The process of her emotions slowly wearing away on her mental state is most evident in her cynical nature in the classroom when her students are discussing electric fences, “Its just as well the fences at Hailsham aren’t electrified.
+Miss Lucy’s emotions do not just appear abruptly, but instead, subtly slip out in front of her pupils’ over time.
+The process of her emotions slowly wearing away on her mental state is most evident in her cynical nature in the classroom when her students are discussing electric fences: “It’s just as well the fences at Hailsham aren’t electrified.
 You get terrible accidents sometimes” (Ishiguro 78).
 While at first Miss Lucy’s remarks may appear as an innocent joke she is actually giving the students a subtle note that some students may have tried to escape Hailsham in the past.
 This remark leaves the students who have deciphered her subtle hint wondering, why someone would want to escape.
-Miss Lucy’s remark is the first appearance of her guilty starting to break down her mental fortitude and rearing its ugly head to the reader and students.
+Miss Lucy’s remark is the first appearance of her guilt starting to break down her mental fortitude and rearing its ugly head to the reader and students.
 Having Miss Lucy crack in this manner is a way for the novel to convey to the reader the toll that holding such a horrible secret from her students is having on her.
 Miss Lucy’s slip up in front of her students is a big moment in the deterioration of her mental state since it shows that it will not hold up forever.
+CS?

-While for a time Miss Lucy manages to keep her guilt from becoming completely visible her repression of it can only last so long.
-But then one day when Miss Lucy can no longer take the children blissful ignorance she says “Your lives are set for you.
+While for a time Miss Lucy manages to keep her guilt from becoming completely visible, her repression of it can only last so long.
+One day, when Miss Lucy can no longer take the children blissful ignorance, she says, “Your lives are set for you.
 You’ll become adults, then before your old, before you’re even middle-aged you’ll start to donate your vital organs” (Ishiguro 81).
 Miss Lucy could no longer fight her emotions and is finally able to be honest with her pupils about their fate, leaving them in total shock.
 Miss Lucy’s goal in telling her pupils this is to finally be rid of her guilt.
 Miss Lucy’s actions show that her mental state has broken down and has thus been defeated by the guilt that she has carried for so many years.
 With her emotions driving her, Miss Lucy’s reveal to the students finally sets her free from hiding the knowledge of their true purpose.